ccao-data/data-architecture/dbt/README.md

   swings in AHSAP values to stakeholders.
 See [AHSAP change in value report](#ahsap-change-in-value-qc-report) for details.
 * **Condo review**.
-Data Integrity uses triad-specific output from this view to prioritize condo unit and building characteristics for review each year.See [Condo review](#condo-review) for details.
+Data Integrity uses triad-specific output from this view to prioritize condo unit and building characteristics for review each year.
+See [Condo review](#condo-review) for details.

 For docs explaining how to add a new QC report, see [Adding QC